 This project has helped drive future compensation program decisions focused on helping Georgia Tech retain, attract, and appropriately compensate the best and brightest faculty and staff.
-Below are highlights of the compensation review program outcomes.
+Below are compensation review program outcomes.

 Georgia Tech jobs were matched to industry benchmark jobs based on responsibilities noted in the Georgia Tech job descriptions.
 The initial equity increase budget was allocated to staff identified as low compared to similar jobs outside of Tech and to staff with salaries below the quartile aligned to their years and competency in role.
 Newly hired and newly promoted employees were excluded from consideration.

 As a result of the study, the first phase of salary increases for staff occurred in December 2021.
-The first phase of salary increases for faculty will take place in the first quarter of 2022.
-Additional adjustments for staff and faculty will be made in a phased approach during 2022 and are dependent on available department budget funding.
+Additional adjustments for staff and faculty will be made on an annual basis, dependent on available department budget funding.

-Georgia Tech also updated its minimum wage for non-temporary employees to $15 per hour.
-Back to top
+Georgia Tech's current minimum wage for non-temporary employees to $15.38 per hour.

 Staff pay ranges were designed to allow flexibility in providing pay, while maintaining equity within the Institute and a salary competitive with the relevant job markets.
 Salary grades were designed to facilitate pay adjustments based on years in role, experience and skills, preferred certifications and degrees, and competencies.